Easy Meat Sauce For Pasta

-I’ve been making this homemade spaghetti meat sauce for 40 years.
-No one will let me change a thing.
-It’s thick, rich and delicious.
-And freezes perfectly, making it an easy meal for a busy weeknight.
+I’ve been making this homemade meat sauce recipe for decades, and no one will let me change a thing.
+It’s thick, rich, and freezes beautifully, making it very handy for busy weeknights.

-It’s hearty with a nice balance of meat and tomato sauce.
-Comfort food at its best.
-And definitely one of my Italian son-in-law’s favorite meals.
+It’s a classic tomato-based meat sauce with a nice balance of ground meat and sauce.
+Unfussy comfort food at its best.

 plate of spaghetti with fork lifting some up